Microplastics and Human Health: What We Learned from a Live Expert Discussion

 From the environment to the human body

-One of the key questions throughout the evening was: How microplastics are moving from the world around us into the human body?
+One of the central questions of the evening was how microplastics move from the world around us into the human body.

-Not through abstract systems, but through everyday exposure.
-Clothing, chemicals, food packaging and even something as routine as a takeaway coffee.
+Not through abstract systems alone, but through everyday exposure: clothing, chemicals, food packaging, and even something as routine as a takeaway coffee.

+That is what made this discussion feel different.
 The issue is no longer only about waste or environmental impact.
-It is about exposure, and the materials we interact with every day.
+It is increasingly about exposure, and about the materials we interact with every day.

 Panel 1: The science behind microplastics